White: White light

 In the RGB color model, used to create colors on TV and computer screens, white is made by mixing red, blue and green light at full intensity.

 White light refracted in a prism revealing the color components.

 In 1666, Isaac Newton demonstrated that white light was composed of multiple colors by passing it through a prism to break it up into components then using a second prism to reassemble them.
 Before Newton, most scientists believed that white was the fundamental color of light.

+In 1878, Edwin Babbitt wrote that the color white is made up of five parts red, three parts yellow, and eight parts blue.

 White light can be generated by the sun, by stars, or by earthbound sources such as fluorescent lamps, white LEDs and incandescent bulbs.
 On the screen of a color television or computer, white is produced by mixing the primary colors of light: red, green and blue (RGB) at full intensity, a process called additive mixing (see image above).
 White light can be fabricated using light with only two wavelengths, for instance by mixing light from a red and cyan laser or yellow and blue lasers.
 This light will however have very few practical applications since color rendering of objects will be greatly distorted.

 The fact that light sources with vastly different spectral power distributions can result in a similar sensory experience is due to the way the light is processed by the visual system.
 One color that arises from two different spectral power distributions is called a metamerism.

 Many of the light sources that emit white light emit light at almost all visible wavelengths (sun light, incandescent lamps of various Color temperatures).
 This has led to the notion that white light can be defined as a mixture of "all colors" or "all visible wavelengths".

 A range of spectral distributions of light sources can be perceived as white—there is no single, unique specification of "white light".
 For example, when buying a "white" light bulb, one might buy one labeled 2700K, 6000K, etc., which produce light having very different spectral distributions, and yet this will not prevent the user from identifying the color of objects that those light bulbs illuminate.